bravetechnologycoop/BraveSensor/firmware/README.md

 **Event Data**

-1. doorMissedMsg: the number of IM21 missed message alerts generated since the previous heartbeat.
+1. doorMissedMsg: the number of IM door sensor missed message alerts generated since the previous heartbeat.
-2. doorLowBatt: a boolean that indicates whether the last IM21 message received has a "1" on the low battery flag.
+2. doorLowBatt: a boolean that indicates whether the last IM door sensor message received has a "1" on the low battery flag.
-3. doorLastHeartbeat: millis since the last IM21 heartbeat was received.
+3. doorLastMessage: millis since the last IM door sensor message was received.
 Counts from 0 upon restart.
+Returns -1 if hasn't seen any door messages since the most recent restart
 4. resetReason: provides the reason of reset on the first heartbeat since a reset.
 Otherwise, will equal "NONE".
 5. states: an array that encodes all the state transitions that occured since the previous heartbeat\*, with each subarray representing a single state transition.
 Subarray data includes: